FRONT END AND ACTEON JOIN FORCES IN AN EXCLUSIVE STRATEGIC PARTNERSHIP

-Khobar, Saudi Arabia- Front End Limited Company, a Saudi-owned company that provides advanced products and solutions to the energy and industrial and maritime and logistics sectors, and UTEC Survey Asia Pte Ltd, a Geo-services brand in Acteon Group Ltd's Data and Robotics division, have announced the signing of a a partnership agreement.
-This strategic partnership positions Front End as the exclusive partner for Acteon's services in \ Saudi Arabia, with a focus on the offshore energy sector, including renewable energy, oil & gas industries, and specifically targeting EPCI functions and Saudi Aramco's LTA Offshore Members in the Kingdom.
+(MENAFN- Fleishman Hillard) Khobar, Saudi Arabia, December 20, 2023 - Front End Limited Company, a Saudi-owned company that provides advanced products and solutions to the energy and industrial and maritime and logistics sectors, and UTEC Survey Asia Pte Ltd, a Geo-services brand in Acteon Group Ltd.’s Data and Robotics division, have announced the signing of a partnership agreement.
+This strategic partnership positions Front End as the exclusive partner for Acteon’s services in Saudi Arabia, with a focus on the offshore energy sector, including renewable energy, oil and gas industries, and specifically targeting EPCI functions and Saudi Aramco’s LTA Offshore Members in the Kingdom.

 The agreement aligns with the objectives of Saudi Vision 2030's National Industrial Development and Logistics Program (NIDLP), which seeks to transform the Kingdom into a prominent industrial force and a central hub for global logistics, which represents a notable advancement in the evolution of the offshore energy industry in the region.